- What We Do

 Kristen L. Gendron is part of USAID's Development Innovation Ventures (DIV) team working on business development and portfolio support, as well as strategic communications and selection.
 Prior to DIV, Kristen worked in research and programming on a wide range of policy issues at the Council on Foreign Relations.
 She has also been involved in the planning and operations of the Aspen Institute's annual Ideas Festival, and previously wrote and edited for Brookings Senior Fellow EJ Dionne's Washington Post column and book.
 Kristen studied international relations and French at Johns Hopkins, and is originally from Colorado.
 Follow Kristen on Twitter @klgendron12.

-Scott Wu is a Presidential Innovation Fellow working on Development Innovation Ventures at USAID.
-Scott has devoted the past two decades to innovation – working with, launching and investing in young companies and organizations to disrupt their respective sectors.
-Most recently, he was a member of the founding team of Upstart, which is pioneering crowdfunding for recent graduates.
-Previously, he co-founded several venture capital and investment firms – including FTV Capital and Blue Horizon Equity – that together manage over $1 billion.
+Scott Wu is a White House Presidential Innovation Fellow ’14 and advisor to DIV and USAID.
+Scott has devoted the past two decades to launching, working with and investing in young companies to disrupt their respective sectors.
+Previously, he was a member of the founding team of a crowdfunding platform for recent graduates.
+Scott co-founded several venture capital and investment firms that together manage over $1 Billion.
+He has a track record of achieving superior returns, having completed 16 investments with an aggregate IRR of over 100% - including five IPOs and eight successful sales.
 Scott has always remained involved with issues addressing education and global poverty.
 He worked on development projects in Tanzania and with a center combatting child prostitution in Bangkok.
 He has monitored refugee camps and volunteered in AIDS orphanages.
-He was formerly President of Aim High, which focused on education for the underprivileged, and is currently Chairman of the US Committee for Refugees and Immigrants in DC.
-He graduated from Dartmouth College and Harvard Business School, and enjoys life in San Francisco with his wife.
+He was formerly President of Aim High, which focuses on education for the underprivileged, and is currently Chairman of the US Committee for Refugees and Immigrants in DC.
+He graduated from Dartmouth College and Harvard Business School.
+He lives in San Francisco with his lovely wife, is a fan of reversible clothing, and believes food and sleep are overrated.

 Jonathan Kirschner works with the DIV team on private sector scaling.
 Prior to joining DIV, Jonathan spent four years as a consultant at Bain in New York and South Africa where he focused on private equity and strategic consulting.
 After Bain, he worked as head of international expansion for Brazilian IT services start-up, CPM Braxis.
 Jonathan has also worked in venture capital and private equity in Brazil and Colombia and was a contributing author of Success in Africa, a book on business in Africa.
 He has an MBA from Stanford, an MPA-International Development from Harvard, and a BA from Georgetown's School of Foreign Service.
 Originally from New Mexico, he speaks fluent Spanish.